 # Set your endpoint and token. export SERVICE_URL="http://test****.115770327099****.cn-beijing.pai-eas.aliyuncs.com/" export TOKEN="MzJlMDNjMmU3YzQ0ZDJ*****************TMxZA=="

-If you have already created a standard service and want to change it to the API version, we recommend that you delete the original service and create a new API version instead.
+If you have an existing standard ComfyUI service and want to switch to the API version, we recommend deleting the standard service and creating a new one.

 Use the custom deployment method to deploy the ComfyUI API service.
 Perform the following steps: